b-crawl/bcrawl/README.md

   - v1.4: Statue Form does slightly less damage when unarmed.
   - v1.9.1: Infusion scales much more with spell power.
   - v1.9.1: Song of Slaying starts at +1.
+  - v1.9.1: Force Lance is pure translocations, and removed from the Conjurer book.

 #### Removed Spells
   - Summon Guardian Golem